 Opinion/Editorial (100 points): The focus of this assignment is to be clear, address an audience and stay on task.
-For this assignment, you will need choose a publication such as a newspaper, magazine, journal, or website that you have encountered before and write an opinion editorial (op-ed) that addresses a certain problem, conflict, or issue that has impacted you, your family members or friends, your community or your service learning organization.
+For this assignment, you will need choose a publication such as a newspaper, magazine, journal, or website that you have encountered before and write an opinion editorial (op-ed) that addresses a certain problem, conflict, or issue that has impacted you, your family members or friends, or your community.
 Within this editorial, you must: